Exclusive: Canada PM raps possible U.S. auto tariffs, says linked to NAFTA

 LA MALBAIE, Quebec (Reuters) - A move by the United States to explore tariffs on auto imports is based on flimsy logic and is part of the pressure from Washington to renegotiate the NAFTA trade pact, Canadian Prime Minister Justin Trudeau said on Wednesday.

-In an interview with Reuters, Trudeau said that while U.S. President Donald Trump had raised the idea of auto tariffs, there was no guarantee they will happen.
+In an interview with Reuters, Trudeau said that while U.S. President Donald Trump had raised the idea of punitive measures, there was no guarantee they will happen.

-Trudeau also predicted talk of the tariffs will likely disappear if slow-moving negotiations to update the North American Free Trade Agreement - currently stuck on autos issues - are successful.
+Trudeau also predicted talk of tariffs would likely disappear if slow-moving negotiations to update the North American Free Trade Agreement - currently stuck on autos issues - are successful.

 “Taking that a step further into autos seems to me to be on even flimsier logical grounds,” Trudeau said.
 “But we know that this is very much linked to ongoing negotiations around moving forward on NAFTA.”

-“Our intelligence and security agencies came back with a very clear recommendation that they didn’t feel the transaction should proceed for national security reasons and as we said we would, we abide by that decision,” Trudeau said, declining to elaborate on the reasoning.
+“Our intelligence and security agencies came back with a very clear recommendation that they didn’t feel the transaction should proceed for national security reasons,” Trudeau said, declining to elaborate on the reasoning.

-Trudeau, who visited Beijing last December and raised the prospect of exploratory talks on a free trade deal, said Canada would not sign lopsided agreements.
+Trudeau, who visited Beijing last December and raised the prospect of exploratory talks on a free trade deal, said Canada did not “want trade with China any which way at any cost”.

-“We don’t want trade with China any which way at any cost.
-We want the right kind of trade deals with China and dealing with security issues...should be and would be part of any mature relationship we try to establish with one of the world’s largest and growing economies,” he said.

 Trudeau has said his government had concerns about the Aecon deal’s implications for intellectual property protections.